Bounds to the normal for proximity region graphs

-As a corollary to this decomposition, if $u$ is chosen uniformly over $\mathcal{S}^{d-1}$, and the rotation of the orthogonal complement of $u$ is chosen from Haar measure on $\SO(d-1)$, then the result is distributed as Haar measure on $\SO(d)$.
+As a corollary to this decomposition, if $u$ is chosen uniformly over $\S^{d-1}$, and the rotation of the orthogonal complement of $u$ is chosen from Haar measure on $\SO(d-1)$, then the result is distributed as Haar measure on $\SO(d)$.
 We let $\rho_u\in\SO(d)$ denote the rotation of $\RR^d$ around the origin taking $u_0$ to $u$ by rotating the plane containing $u_0$ and $u$ and fixing its orthogonal complement (if $u=u_0$, take $\rho_u$ to be the identity).
 We use the notation $\SO(u^\perp)$ to denote the subgroup of $\SO(d)$ fixing $u$, which as discussed above is isomorphic to $\SO(d-1)$.

-Let $\overline{x}\in \mathcal{S}^{d-1}$ denote $x/\norm{x}$ for $x\neq 0$.
+Let $\overline{x}\in \S^{d-1}$ denote $x/\norm{x}$ for $x\neq 0$.
 Let $T=S+u_0/2=S(0,u_0)$.
 It follows from our isotropic assumption that

-Thus, with $\sigma_d$ denoting Haar measure on ${\cal S}^d$, the measure of $\{x\in\RR^d\colon w\in\partial S(0, x)\}$ can be expressed as
+Thus, with $\sigma_d$ denoting Haar measure on $\S^d$, the measure of $\{x\in\RR^d\colon w\in\partial S(0, x)\}$ can be expressed as

-with the (irrelevant) constant determined by the volume of $\mathcal{S}^{d-1}$.
+with the (irrelevant) constant determined by the volume of $\S^{d-1}$.
 Letting $\mu_u$ denote Haar measure on $\SO(u^\perp)$ normalized to have measure one, we can rewrite the integral as